bhk/scam/reference.md

     (f 1)
      ^

-This checking does not apply when the function value is obtained some other way, as in `((or f) 1 2)`.
+This checking does not apply when the function value is obtained some less direct manner, as in `((or f) 1 2)`.
 The computed result remains the same.
 Any arguments not supplied will take the value `nil`.

 #### Optional Parameters

-In order to declare an optional parameter, prefix its name with `?` in the function definition or declaration:
+We can declare an optional parameter by prefixing its name with `?` in the function definition or declaration:

     > (define (g a ?b) (or b a))